Dental Wellness

 • Perform a limited, problem-focused exam

-• Provide same-day treatment when appropriate
+• Provide same-day treatment when possible

 The information presented on this website is for general informational purposes only and does not constitute medical or dental advice, diagnosis, or treatment.
 Reliance on any information provided on this site is solely at your own discretion.
 For medical emergencies or specific health concerns, consult a licensed healthcare provider or seek emergency medical care.